Frequently Asked Questions about COVID-19

 For information about handwashing, see CDC’s Handwashing website

 For information specific to healthcare, see CDC’s Hand Hygiene in Healthcare Settings

+Turkey has made wearing a mask mandatory in crowded public places, on public transport, in stores and in workplaces.
 Healthy individuals with no respiratory symptoms such as coughing do not need to wear medical masks.
-But masks can be used if the individual will be staying for extended periods in crowded spaces where air circulation is limited.
 The use of medical masks is recommended if you have respiratory symptoms.
 Hands should be cleaned after disposing of the mask.